NaiyanJones/naiyanjones.github.io/_posts/2020-06-09-updating-reddit-research.md

     tracking_id: UA-168799890-1
     anonymize_ip: false
 ---
 Over the past several months I've paused on writing about Reddit because of personal and professional reasons.
-I've still been keeping up to date through Google Scholar alerts, but that's as substantive as it's got.
+This is an update on that, next steps and overall goals on my [literature review](http://naiyanjones.com/reddit/systematized-literature-review-of-reddit/), [previous work](http://naiyanjones.com/politics/british-politicians-amas-reddit-thematic-analysis/) and potential future work.

 ### The personal